tatp22/multidim-positional-encoding/README.md

 pip install positional-encodings[pytorch,tensorflow]
 ```

+You can also install the pytorch and tf encodings individually with the following
+commands.

 * For a PyTorch only installation, run `pip install positional-encodings[pytorch]`
 * For a TensorFlow only installation, run `pip install positional-encodings[tensorflow]`